 - Wrongful death

-If you have been seriously injured, or if your family unfortunately suffered the loss of a loved one from an amusement park accident, we would like to speak with you.
-You may be entitled to financial compensation by filing a lawsuit with our personal injury lawyers.
+If you have been seriously injured, or if your family unfortunately suffered the loss of a loved one from an amusement park accident, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new amusement park lawsuits across the country, and you may be entitled to financial compensation.